ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/martha-deed/theodore" "800" /%}}

-The phrase "Theodore his legitimate son" may be understood in light of Alverade's scandal, that financially ruined Theodore in the final years of his life when  he was "perfectly helpless" and that also forced their father to return to work at an advanced age, and to do so for the first time in many years as an employee in someone else's business.
+The phrase "Theodore his legitimate son" may be understood in light of Alverade's scandal.

 For more information about Theodore's time in the Civil War see [Milton Loper's Civil War Letters]({{% relref "staten-island/#milton-lopers-civil-war-letters" %}}), below, which also mention Charles and Elmira Pine and indirectly reference Pine's general store.